TYPE DESIGN INFORMATION PAGE last updated on

 | |

 During her Visual Communication Design studies at Northern Kentucky University, Briana Arnold (Ft.
 Mitchell, KY and Cincinnati, OH) created the rounded squarish sans typeface Aero (2012).
-She also created the sans face Sequent in 2012, which was designed for screens.
+She also created the sans typeface Sequent in 2012, which was designed for screens.
 Behance link.
 [Google] [More] ⦿ | |

 Graphic designer in Columbus, OH.
-Tissues (2012) is a hand drawn ornamental caps typeface inspired by organs, muscles, and tissues of the human body.
+Tissues (2012) is a hand-drawn ornamental caps typeface inspired by organs, muscles, and tissues of the human body.
 [Google] [More] ⦿ | |

 Dayton, OH-based creator of an animal-themed ornamental caps typeface in 1926.
 Its patent application.
 [Google] [More] ⦿ | |